the-events-calendar/the-events-calendar/readme.txt

 * <a href="http://tri.be/wordpress-community-events/?ref=tec-readme">Community Events</a>, for allowing frontend event submission from your readers.
 * <a href="http://tri.be/facebook-events/?ref=tec-readme">Facebook Events</a>, for importing events directly from an organization or page on Facebook.
 * <a href="http://tri.be/shop/wordpress-wootickets/?ref=tec-readme">Tickets: WooCommerce, for harnessing the power of WooCommerce to sell event tickets directly on your site without being subject to fees or relying on a third-party service.
-* Filter Bar (COMING SOON)</a>, for adding advanced frontend filtering capabilities to your events calendar.
+* Filter Bar (COMING SOON) for adding advanced frontend filtering capabilities to your events calendar.

 = I've still got questions.
 Do you have a bigger FAQ somewhere? =

 We do.
 If you check out our a href="http://tri.be/support/faqs/?ref=tec-readme">Frequently Asked Questions page</a> on the tri.be site, we've collected and addressed all of the common questions we see posed by users.
 In some cases we'll provide a Gist; in other cases we'll direct you to a tutorial; and in some situations we'll unfortunately say a certain capability is simply not possible.
 But the FAQ is a living, breathing document that we're actively updating based on commonly-seen requests.

 == Installation ==

 = Install & Activate =

 Installing the plugin is easy.
 Just follow these steps:

-1. From the dashboard of your site, navigate to Plugins -> Add New.
+1. From the dashboard of your site, navigate to Plugins --> Add New.
 2. Select the Upload option and hit "Choose File."
 3. When the popup appears select the the-events-calendar-x.x.zip file from your desktop.
 (The 'x.x' will change depending on the current version number).
 4. Follow the on-screen instructions and wait as the upload completes.